STAND. COM. REP. NO. 2037

-"A BILL FOR AN ACT RELATING TO THE TREATMENT OF INTRAFAMILIAL CHILD SEXUAL ABUSE,"
+"A BILL FOR AN ACT RELATING TO CREATIVE MEDIA,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Health and Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2147, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2147, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 312, H.D.
+1, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 312, H.D.
+1, S.D.
+2.